danielpederzini/sentinel/README.md

 Sentinel is built to degrade gracefully and avoid silently dropping events:

 - **Idempotent producers** — Kafka producers run with `acks=all` and idempotence enabled to prevent duplicate events.
-- **Circuit breakers** — Resilience4j guards the orchestrator's synchronous calls to the Feature Manager and Inference Engine.
 - **Consumer retries + dead-letter topics** — Kafka listeners retry failed messages with exponential backoff and, once attempts are exhausted, publish the poison message to a dedicated dead-letter topic.
 Validation errors are treated as non-retryable and dead-lettered immediately.
   - Anti-Fraud Orchestrator: `transactions.created` → `transactions.created.DLT`
   - Risk Action Handler: `transactions.scored` → `transactions.scored.DLT`